AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-06-0.md

 - The color bar in Native PDF output does not stretch across the full page width and overlaps when the page size is customized, causing some color boxes to be hidden.
 (GUIDES-15505)
 - The CSS `:is()` pseudo-class selector is not honored in Native PDF output, resulting in styling differences compared to browser rendering.
 (GUIDES-11328)

 The aforementioned issues have been resolved with the New PDF engine.
-For more details, view [Working with New PDF engine](../web-editor/pdf-engine-v2).
+For details, view [Working with New PDF engine](../web-editor/pdf-engine-v2).

 ## Translation